MicrosoftDocs/biztalk-docs/his/core/remotely-administering-transaction-integrator1.md

 ---
 description: "Learn more about: Remotely Administering Transaction Integrator"
-title: "Remotely Administering Transaction Integrator1 | Microsoft Docs" ms.custom: ""
+title: "Remotely Administering Transaction Integrator1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: a34042b2-8c04-48d6-a783-485687477e27
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Remotely Administering Transaction Integrator
 Transaction Integrator (TI) does not support remote installation or configuration, and it does not support remote administration of Windows-initiated processing (WIP) except through use of the Windows Remote Desktop.
 TI does support remote administration of host-initiated processing through the use of TI Manager and the Remote Desktop.
 TI also supports the use of remote SQL Server databases.